badoo/techblog/_posts/2013-10-21-type-checking-in-javascript.md

         return name + ': ' + mostRecent;
     });

-    App.renderMessages(intros);
+    // much more likely to make it here now App.renderMessages(intros);
 });
 {% endhighlight %}

-Obviously there is no getting away from the fact that we have had to add quite a lot of additional code to avoid the risk of `TypeError`'s, but here at Badoo we would always rather send a few extra KB's of JavaScript down the wire if it means our application is a bit more stable.
+Obviously there is no getting away from the fact that we have had to add quite a lot of additional code to avoid the risk of `TypeError`'s, but at Badoo we would always rather send a few extra bytes of JavaScript down the wire if it means our application is more stable.

 Finally, the rather obvious downside of the `type` method is that it requires checking the return value against a string every time.
 This is easily improved though.
 We can create an API similar to Underscore / LoDash / jQuery by doing the following:

 {% highlight javascript %}
 ['Null',
  'Undefined',
+ 'Object',
+ 'Array',
  'String',
+ 'Number',
  'Boolean',
  'Function',
  'RegExp',